Bloggers

 A. The most important follow-on ones are ‘adjudication,’ data entry, printing and mailing.

-Over 50 percent of the mail-in applications are processed at the Passport Agencies located in Portsmouth, New Hampshire or Charleston, South Carolina.
+Mail-in applications are processed at a very few Passport Agencies including Charleston, South Carolina.
 All others are distributed across the country.
-Neither Portsmouth (National Passport Center) nor Charleston offer in-person appointments.
 All others do.

 Data is then entered electronically at the agency where the passport was adjudicated.

 PRINTING.
 Until recently, almost all passports have been assembled and printed at one of the 15 passport agencies at the same place where the adjudication takes place.
-A new passport agency printing facility was recently opened in June in Hot Springs, Arkansas.
-More and more passports arebeing printed there.
+Two passport agency printing facilities are now operating.
+One is in Hot Springs, Arkansas.
 The plant, run by Stanley Associates, receives electronic data from the passport agencies.
 It then prints the passports and mails them to the recipient.
 Meanwhile the passport agency that conducted the application adjudication will return the supporting documents to the recipient.
-A second passport book printing facility is slated to open in Tuscon, Arizona.
+The second passport book printing facility is open in Tuscon, Arizona.

 Whether this will, in reality, be more efficient and less error prone is a question time will tell.
 If your passport is printed at the Hot Springs Facility or the Aurora, Colorado Passport Agency, it will contain the new embedded identity computer chip (RFID).
 Because of the bifurcated process due to the Hot Springs Facility, passports are mailed from Hot Springs while supporting documents are separately returned from the appropriate passport agency.

 MAILING.
 Usually done through USPS or FedEx.
 Shipping time depends on type requested and amount paid although State has been known to FEDEX passports to individuals if it knows that it will make a difference as to whether they are able to travel or not.
-State is supposed to FEDEX any passport that is subject of a Congressional inquiry.
-The National Passport Center in New Hampshire is reportedly doing this well, but some other agencies are not as cooperative.
+In the past, State was supposed to FEDEX any passport that is subject of a Congressional inquiry.

 Beware: A shipment tracking number is a good sign but does not mean a passport is yet in the mail.
 Best bet is to check the FedEx system itself.